Phylogenetic automata, pruning, and multiple alignment: Conclusions

 Much of computational biology depends on a multiple sequence alignment as input, yet the uncertainty and bias engendered by an alignment is rarely accounted for.
 Further, most alignment programs account for the phylogeny relating sequences either in a heuristic sense, or not at all.
 Previous studies have indicated that alignment uncertainty and/or accuracy strongly affects downstream analyses \cite{WongEtAl2008}, particularly if evolutionary inferences are to be made \cite{LoytynojaGoldman2008}.

 In this work we have described the mathematics and algorithms required for an alignment algorithm that is simultaneously explicitly phylogenetic and avoids conditioning on a single multiple alignment.
 In extensive simulations (in separate work, submitted), we find that our implementation of this algorithm recovers significantly more accurate reconstructions of simulated indel histories, indicating the need for mathematically rigorous alignment algorithms, particularly for evolutionary applications.
-A subset of these results are described at \url{http://www.biowiki.org/ProtPal}

 The source code to this paper, including the graphviz and phylocomposer files used to produce the diagrams, can be found at \url{https://github.com/ihh/transducer-tutorial}